Blue Jasmine: Critical response

-Rotten Tomatoes reported that 91% of 234 critics gave the film a positive review, with an average rating of 8.10/10.
-The website's critical consensus states, "Woody Allen's Blue Jasmine finds the director in peak late-period form—and benefiting from a superb cast led by Cate Blanchett."
-Metacritic assigned the film a weighted average score of 78 out of 100 based on 47 critics, indicating "generally favorable reviews".

 Early reviews suggested the film would be rated very highly among Allen's recent offerings, and praised Blanchett's performance as one of her strongest, if not the best of her career: David Denby of The New Yorker stated that "in all, this is the strongest, most resonant movie Woody Allen has made in years".
 Mick LaSalle, writing for the San Francisco Chronicle, wrote that "Blanchett in Blue Jasmine is beyond brilliant, beyond analysis.
 This is jaw-dropping work, what we go to the movies hoping to see, and we do.
 Every few years."
+Writing for Rolling Stone, Peter Travers stated: "Blanchett is the film’s glory.
+She is miraculous at finding the bruised heart of this bullying elitist.
+If her struggle doesn't win respect, it does earn our empathy.
+The sight of Jasmine – lost, alone and unable to conjure magic out of unyielding reality – is devastating.
+This is Blanchett triumphant, and not to be missed."
 Andrew Dice Clay's performance was also critically praised in the film.

 Some critics have argued the film is Allen's response or tribute to the Tennessee Williams play A Streetcar Named Desire, as it shares a very similar plot and characters.
 It also features cast members who have previously been associated with the play: Baldwin played the role of Stanley Kowalski on stage in 1992 and in the 1995 adaptation of the play, while Blanchett played the leading role of Blanche DuBois in the Australian production of the play staged by the Sydney Theatre Company in 2008.
 Other critics and cultural commentators theorized that the story of Jasmine as a "shrill narcissist falling apart" and "in a crisis of self-flagellation after living in denial for years" was modeled on Allen's former companion, Mia Farrow, and that the film is a response to their high-profile and acrimonious break-up.